-Now considerations of dimensional analysis non-arbitrarily yield the dimensions of the constant.
+Now considerations of dimensional analysis nonarbitrarily yield the dimensions of the constant.
 As the dimensional analyst starts with neither the form of the equation nor the dimension of the constant, the principle of dimensional homogeneity is not determinative.
 If the dimensional analyst had the form of the law, the constraint of dimensional homogeneity would immediately yield the dimensions of the constant.
-If the dimensional analyst has the dimensions of the constant, the constraint of dimensional analyst has the dimensions of the constant, the constraint of dimensional analyst has the dimensions of the constant, the constraint of dimensional homogeneity would determine the functional, algebraic form of the equation.

-Tolman puts the relation of the two principles thus:
+If the dimensional analyst has the dimensions of the constant, the constraint of dimensional homogeneity would determine the functional, algebraic form of the equation.
+Tolman (1915) puts the relation of the two principles thus:

 Where dimensional constants enter, the principle of dimensional homogeneity is of no avail in predicting the form of a relation, since we cannot tell beforehand what the dimensions of the constant are going to be.
 For such problems we must have recourse to the principle of similitude.
 On the other hand, when dimensional constants do not enter into the relation, although we may apply either principle, the principle of similitude is usually the less powerful since it merely prescribes invariance when the different measurements are multiplied by powers of a single arbitrary multiplier x, while the principle of dimensional homogeneity prescribes the more drastic requirement of invariance when the multiplications are carried out with a different arbitrary multiplier for each fundamental property.
-(Tolman 1915, 232)
+(232)